-Not all attic elevators stop automatically if something – or worse yet someone – is in the way.
+To clarify, not all attic elevators stop automatically if something – or worse yet someone – is in the way.
 One company’s user manual warns of broken bones and amputation danger.

-Not all attic elevators detect load weights beyond motor capacity.
+In the same vein, not all attic elevators detect load weights beyond motor capacity.
 Overloads can damage or burn out the lift motor.